kyleboas/tacticsjournal.com/_posts/2024/01/2024-01-08-kai-havertz-is-a-momentum-killer.md

 - He needs to get his head up when he's dribbling to see the easy cut-back or pass to the man free on the far-side.
 - He has to prepare his body better when he has the opportunity to perform a first-time shot.
 Arsenal love first-time shots.

+Havertz should be someone who plays secondary to the striker.
+Think Thomas Muller and Miroslav Klose, or Dennis Bergkamp and Thierry Henry.
+Havertz fits the role of a Muller or Bergkamp, not Klose or Henry.

 *Match: Arsenal 0-2 Liverpool, 7 January 2024*